crustware/OldbandT/readme.md

 the web extension [darkreader](https://darkreader.org/) and the faded Band T-shirt you bought at the Mall when you were younger for entirely too much money.
-Personally i love all these i just wanted something that the background color didnt clash with standard "dark mode" settings in applications. i personally dont want to theme the entire internet and i personally like black/grey 🖤

 ### about, usecase, configs included

 i dont code very much personally mostly just fell in love with tiling window managers cuz i love to have all my windows visible or not opened at all. this setup is used mostly for
 1. Browsing